sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	[:fontawesome-solid-file-pdf: Download an annotated report](../assets/pdf/SRR3180535_EtOH1_1_fastqc.pdf){ .md-button}

 ## MultiQC : grouping multiple reports

-In practice, you will be likely to have more than a couple of samples (and often more than 30 or 50) to handle: consulting and comparing the QC reports of each individually would be tedious.
+In practice, you  likely will have more than a couple of samples (maybe even more than 30 or 50...) to handle: individually consulting and comparing the QC reports of each would be tedious.

 [MultiQC](https://multiqc.info/) is a tool that lets you combine multiple reports in a single, interactive document that let you explore your data easily.

-We will here be focusing on grouping FastQC reports, but MultiQC can also be applied to the output or logs of other bioinformatics tools, such as mappers as we will see later.
+Here, we will be focusing on grouping FastQC reports, but MultiQC can also be applied to the output or logs of other bioinformatics tools, such as mappers, as we will see later.

 In its default usage, `multiqc` only needs to be provided a path where it will find all the individual reports, and it will scan them and write a report named `multiqc_report.html`.

-Although the default behaviour, with a couple of options we get a slightly better control over the output:
+Although the default behaviour is quite appropriate, with a couple of options we get a slightly better control over the output:
- * `--interactive` : forces the plot to be interactive even when there is a lot of samples (this option can lead to larger html files)
+ * `--interactive` : forces the plot to be interactive even when there is a lot of samples (this option can lead to larger html files).
- * `-f <filename>` : specify the name of the output file name
+ * `-f <filename>` : specify the name of the output file name.

 For instance, a possible command line could be :
 ```sh